morse-simulator/morse/doc/morse/user/hooks.rst

 - ``component_service``: Lists the middlewares that will take care of handling a service provided by a component.
-The value of the dictionary is a list of *fully qualified name* of Python classes inheriting from :py:class:`morse.core.request_manager.RequestManager` (like :py:class:`morse.middleware.socket_request_manager.SocketRequestManager`).
+The value of the dictionary is a list of *fully qualified names* of Python classes inheriting from :py:class:`morse.core.request_manager.RequestManager` (like :py:class:`morse.middleware.socket_request_manager.SocketRequestManager`).